 LANDSCAPE "EINSTEIN A GO-GO" (1981)

-Just saving them from the embarrassment of being labelled "One Hit Wonder", the band's follow-up single scraped into the UK Top 40, peaking at #40 - now that was a close call!
+Just saving them from the embarrassment of being labelled another "One Hit Wonder", the band's follow-up single "Norman Bates" scraped into the UK Top 40, peaking at #40 - now that was a close call!

-The band were active between 1974 and 1983 and toured regularly during the 70's, before experimenting with electronic music during the latter part of the decade.
+The band formed in London, England, and were active between 1974 and 1983, and toured regularly during the 70's, before experimenting with electronic music during the latter part of the decade.
 The band consisted of Richard James Burgess, Christopher Heaton, Andy Pask, Peter Thoms and John Walters.